About The Maldives

 Safety for travelers visiting The Maldives is not really a concern for most people.
 Pick-pocketing, bag-snatching and other scams to take advantage of travelers are not common here.
 The Maldives is a Muslim country so women travelers should take care to dress appropriately.
 The main safety issues in the Maldives would more likely be involving water sports accidents, and other injuries from island activities.
 Based on many years of solo travel around South Asia I would never leave home without travel insurance.
 I recommend checking out the travel insurance plan that World Nomads can offer you before you leave.

 Amazing Things To Do In The Maldives

 Globetrotters visit the Maldives to basque under the sun and soak up the ultimate picture perfect beach paradise.
-There’s so much more to do here than just sunbath and scuba dive so here’s our pick of the top things to do in the Maldives.
+There’s so much more to do here than just sunbath and scuba dive so here’s our pick of the top things to do, in-between lounging around in a bikini, in the Maldives.

 What To Eat In The Maldives

 Bis Keemiya: This is a pastry puff stuffed with sautéed cabbage, spiced onions and hard-boiled eggs.
 The pastry is flaky and pleasantly chewy.
 This snack is something between a samosa and a spring roll and is extremely easy to prepare for something that is so tasty.